What is dementia?

 The two key points I have taken away with me over the last year are that firstly, dementia and Alzheimer’s are not the same thing.
 Dementia describes a set of symptoms - such as memory loss, or difficulties with problem-solving or language.
 These symptoms are caused when the brain is affected by certain diseases, such as a series of strokes or Alzheimer’s.
 Alzheimer's disease is the most common cause of dementia and without going into too much detail, I now know it is when proteins build up in the brain to form structures called ‘plaques’ and ‘tangles’.
 This leads to a loss of connections between nerve cells and eventually to the death of nerve cells and loss of brain tissue.

 Secondly, I now know it's the small things that count when supporting someone with dementia.
 Dementia can affect the way a person thinks, speaks and does things.
 People can become sad, frightened, frustrated or angry about what is happening to them.
 But it’s important to understand that people living with dementia can still enjoy their hobbies, have great relationships with partners and friends, and with a little help live independently for longer.
 The main thing we can do to help those living with dementia is understand that dementia does not define someone.
-Remaining a part of their lives, staying in touch, helping them to keep up with their hobbies and interests, and importantly being patient and encouraging all makes a difference.
+Remaining a part of their lives, staying in touch, helping them to keep up with their hobbies and interests, and importantly be patient and encouraging all makes a difference.

 Our Spring Cafe included a quiz and cake - raising awareness and money